weiyi-jiang/orientation/README.md

 ### Git

-All you need to do here is to clone the git repo and work with it using bash.
-You should receive an email notification asking you to join the github repository for this assignment.
+All you need to do here is to clone the git repository for this assignment and work with it using bash.
+You should receive an email notification asking you to join the github repo.
 Please contact Gao if you don't have it.

 You should learn about using `git` if you haven't used it before.
 If you are not familiar with `git` please walk through the [handbook](https://github.com/haoyueshuai/lab_tasks/blob/main/sos_meta_script.ipynb) to learn basic git.